AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 - Call Formatter.Open_Array on the type
 - Call Formatter.List_First and Formatter.List_Last on each bound
-- Call Formatter.List_First and Formatter.List_Last on each bound
 - If the array is indexed by integer types:
    - Call List_Components
    - For each component, call To_String on that component